andreykurenkov/andreykurenkov.github.io/index.md

   feature: main-page.jpg
 ---

 Hi there.
 I am Andrey Kurenkov, a 24 year old grad student at Stanford that likes do research about AI and robotics, write code, appreciate art, and ponder about life.
 Currently, I am working towards a Masters in CS at Stanford, and am a research assitant at the Stanford Vision Lab with Animesh Garg and Silvio Savarase.
-This side documents my various projects, my blog writing (technical and not), and just for fun my photography.
+This site documents my various projects, my blog writing (technical and not), and just for fun my photography.

 > "I love writing.
 I get a kick out of sharing my thoughts with others.
 The act of transforming ideas into words is an amazingly efficient way to solidify and refine your thoughts about a given topic. " -Tom Preston (creator of Jekyll), [Blogging Like a Hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html)